jinsoocha/jinsoocha.github.io/_posts/2016-06-16-Pseudoclassical instantiation in ES5 and ES6.markdown

 };
 {% endhighlight %}

 An important thing to note is that it is required to use Object.create to correctly inherit the properties from Cat.
-Let's go over some other examples that are often mistaken as the right way to establish the prototype relationship between super and subclasses.
+Let's go over some other examples that are often mistaken as the right way to establish the prototype relationship between super and subclasses:

 {% highlight javascript %}
 //WRONG